bp4151/TimeularPomodoro/README.md

 1. Clone this repository
 2. cd to your repository folder
 3. Create a file named .env
-4. In your .env file, define the following variables.
+4. In your .env file, define the following variables, replacing the API_KEY and API_SECRET values with the matching values from your Timeular profile.

 ```
 API_KEY=3sLznaE3ZG7B66UZ1NE68ytlwYViJH0F6BeQaLlHHUIkF7IZ9lh3